BadmWe/dspyt-webpage/dspyt/posts/easy-proxy-scraper-and-proxy-usage-in-python.md

 ---
 title: "How to python check proxy with aiohttp"
 date: "May 2, 2022"
-excerpt: "A proxy server is a remote server through which you connect to obfuscate your initial address.
-The proxy overlays your authentic IP address so that the destination server can only see the IP of the proxy."
+excerpt: "A proxy server is a remote server through which you connect to obfuscate your initial address."
 cover_image: "/images/posts/proxy/proxy-proxy-server-proxy-online-proxy-proxy-site-proxy-list-768x575.webp"
 time_read: "5 min"
 ---